ebp-nor/workshop-2024/04_hifiasm.md

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 25 minutes).
+This will run for a while.
+When testing it ran for 3.2 hours.
+When next needing the assembly, we will use one which is already done.
 You can monitor the progress with `squeue -u <username>`.

 |[Previous](https://github.com/ebp-nor/genome-assembly-workshop-2023/blob/main/03_HiFiAdapterFilt.md)|[Next](https://github.com/ebp-nor/genome-assembly-workshop-2023/blob/main/05_YaHS.md)|